Panampatta

-Panampatta is a place situated near Pathanapuram in Kollam District, Kerala state, India.
+Panampatta is a place in Pidavoor village in Kollam District, in the Indian state of Kerala.

-Panampatta included in the Pidavoor Village.

 Politics

 Panampatta is a part of Pathanapuram assembly constituency in Mavelikkara (Lok Sabha constituency).
 Shri.
 K. B. Ganesh Kumar is the current MLA of Pathanpuram.
 Shri.Kodikkunnil Suresh is the current member of parliament of Mavelikkara.

 Geography

-Panampatta is a small village in Thalavoor panchayat.
-Panampatta is junction in Pathanapuram-Kottarakkara road.
-It connects places Karyara, etc. Vellangadu bridge is a main landmark of Panampatta.
-Panampatta Akshaya Centre situated near Vellangadu Jn.
+Panampatta is located in Thalavoor panchayat.
+Panampatta situated at a junction on the Pathanapuram-Kottarakkara road.
+Vellangadu bridge is one of the area's main landmark.
+Panampatta Akshaya Centre is situated nearby.Panampatta has three junctions: Kurisummoodu in South, Vellangadu in Central and Nehru Junction in North.